Blue Chip Basket

 The Basics of Bitcoin

 Bitcoin is the world’s oldest cryptocurrency.
 It was originally conceived in 2008 by Satoshi Nakamoto.
-A year later, Bitcoin was launched, and after 14 years, the asset reached a market cap with a high-water mark of more than $1 trillion.
+A year later, Bitcoin was launched, and after 14 years, the cryptocurrency reached a market cap with a high-water mark of more than $1 trillion.
 In simple terms, Bitcoin is an online system of computers powered by blockchain technology that stores and processes financial data.
 All connected devices (called nodes) host a digital ledger with Bitcoin’s complete history of transactions.

 Tokenomics